jsom1/jsom1.github.io/_walkthroughs/Horizontall.md

 </div>

 I find it awesome and way easier to read than the output we got by using *wget*.
 In a glance, we see Laravel v8.
 There are a few results with *searchsploit*, but the version isn't mentionned.
 Let's look on the internet instead.
 By searching "laravel v8 exploit", we see a lot of results and RCEs.
 I read somewhere that "*If Laravel is in debugging mode you will be able to access the code and sensitive data.
 For example http://127.0.0.1:8000/profiles*".\\
-We can try in our browser, and indeed we see the same thing:
+We can try in our browser, and indeed it seems to be in debugging mode:

 <div class="img_container">
 ![debug]({{https://jsom1.github.io/}}/_images/htb_hor_debug.png)